 The Floors, Walls and Ceilings

-The floors, walls and ceilings usually suffer from cracks, damage over the years, or water seeps into the walls.
+- The floors, walls and ceilings usually suffer from cracks and wear and tear over the years, or water damage.

-Make sure to ask the homeowner how the geyser/water heater works, to ensure that you are turning it on at the correct times, and using it to its maximum capacity.
+- Make sure to ask the listing agent/home inspector how the geyser/water heater works, to ensure that you are turning it on at the correct times, and using it to its maximum capacity.

-Flush all the toilets, and ensure that there are no blockages.
+- Flush all the toilets, and ensure that there are no blockages or leaks.

-If there are tiles, ensure that they are in one piece, and there are no cracks or dents.
+- If there are tiles, ensure that they are in one piece and that there are no cracks or dents.

 The Windows and The Doors

-This has nothing to do with “The Doors”, the epic rock band.
-We are referring to all the doors and the windows in the house.
-Go around the house and ensure that they all open and close correctly, and that the latches are solid and in good condition.
+- Doors are the best way to break on through to the other side, as Jim Morrison would tell you.
+Go around the house and ensure that they all open and close correctly and that the latches are solid and in good condition.

-Have a look at the window panes, and check that there are no cracks or broken glass.
-It is important, because in Canada a windy draft can cause the house to become icy cold.
+- Have a look at the window panes, and check that there are no cracks or broken glass.

 The Basement (If There is One)

-If there are wooden beams used to support the structure of the house, ensure that they are in working conditions, and you don’t notice any decay or wear and tear.
+- If there are wooden beams used to support the structure of the house, ensure that they are in working condition, and you don’t notice any decay or wear and tear.

 The Attic (If There is One)

-Similar to the basement, the attic is one of the less frequently used rooms in a house.
+- Similar to the basement, the attic is one of the less frequently used rooms in a house.
 That’s why you should pay extra attention to it when doing the home inspection.
-You need to have a close look at the structure inside it, and make sure that there’s no water damage.
+You need to have a close look at the structure inside it, and make sure that there’s no water damage, opening to the outside that could invite critters, or signs of damage to the roof.
 The attic is the first line of defence against the natural elements.

-Therefore, ensure that the attic is providing proper insulation and ventilation, so that nothing erodes over time.
+- Ensure that the attic is providing proper insulation and ventilation so that nothing erodes over time.

 Plumbing and Heating